Leapo/Rock64-BashGPIO/README.md

 Cleanup one, or all, GPIO exports<br>
 Arguments: *GPIO# (Leave blank to clear all GPIO exports)*

+### rock64-pwm-test
+A test script utilizing the rock64-gpiolib library to set the brightness on an LED via software PWM.

 ## Python
 ### R64.GPIO
 A re-implementation of the RPi.GPIO library for the Rock64.
 Currently under development.